Saturday, 15 January 2011

 Director Don Siegel and Eastwood provide Harry with an overwhelming cool factor.
 Standing straight and without cover as he trades blasts of gunfire with the bad guys, Harry needs to look down at his leg to realize that he has been hit by a shotgun.
 His walk, his talk, his hair and his cheap shades create an instant movie hero.

 Robinson is a genuinely disturbing Scorpio.
-Although the movie may have benefited from providing a more in-depth back-story for the villain, when Scorpio starts to abuse school kids on the hijacked bus while demanding with increasing agitation that they sing "ROW ROW ROW YOUR BOAT!", he enters the annals of great screen bad-guys.
+Although the movie may have benefited from providing him a more in-depth back-story, Scorpio enters the annals of great screen bad-guys when he starts emotionally abusing school kids on a hijacked bus by demanding, with increasing agitation, that they sing "ROW ROW ROW YOUR BOAT!".